Bae Phi Bae: Top 10 HBCUs With The BADDEST Women

 8. Spelman College

-The illustrious all-woman institution has some of the most impressive women you’ll ever encounter but just doesn’t have the baddie firepower of the other schools, especially its AUC neighbor Clark.
+The illustrious all-woman institution has some of the most impressive women you’ll ever encounter (in life), especially on SpelHouse weekend.

 9. Grambling University